binary-monkey/SlothCloud/README.md

 *   Flask for Python3 [Flask.pocoo.org](http://flask.pocoo.org/)

 ## Useful Information
-I checked it Raspbian and other Debian-based distros, no love for MacOS or Windows sorry :(
+I checked it in Raspbian and other Debian-based distros, no love for MacOS or Windows sorry :(

 All preview files have been downloaded from [Internet Archive](https://archive.org) and fall under Public Domain